 Clinical FeaturesTop

 Cutaneous and mucosal bleeding: petechiae on the skin of extremities, trunk (rarely the face), and oral mucosa; gingival bleeding; epistaxis; menorrhagia and urinary and/or genital bleeding.
 Life-threatening gastrointestinal or intracranial hemorrhages may occur, and excessive bleeding after tissue injury may be observed.
-In patients with thrombocytopenia bleeding usually occurs with platelet counts <20×109/L.
+In patients with thrombocytopenia bleeding tends to occur only when platelet counts are <20×109/L or if other risk factors are present (eg, antiplatelet medications, anticoagulation, recent trauma).